royen99/cryptobot-trader/README.md

 ✅ Uses a PostgreSQL database backend for saving and loading price history and trading state.\
 ✅ Asynchronous API requests, improving performance and responsiveness.\
-✅ Concurrent Price Fetching.
-Fetches prices for all cryptocurrencies simultaneously.\
 ✅ Trades multiple cryptocurrencies with configurable settings.\
 ✅ Moving Average Convergence Divergence (MACD) to identify trend direction and momentum.\
 ✅ Relative Strength Index (RSI) to identify overbought and oversold conditions.\
 ✅ Integrated MACD and RSI signals into the trading strategy. \
 ✅ Inspects bollinger bands to determine price volatility and potential breakouts. \
-✅ Calculates stochastic RSI indicator for additional momentum analysis.
+✅ Calculates stochastic RSI indicator for additional momentum analysis. \
+✅ Rebuy signals based on market conditions to reach dollar-cost averaging.

 🚨 Note that the various indicators will only function with enough data points (depending on your settings).